LibrariesHacked/librarieshacked-web-content/tutorials/englishlibrariescarto.md

 cath,jones
 ```

-The Taskforce dataset looks this this.
+The Taskforce dataset looks like this.

 ```
 Static Public Libraries (open at 1 July 2016),,Location,,,